-- 1. Create a New part in SolidWorks.
+- 1. Create a New $\square$ part.
 Use the default ANSI Part template. - 2.
 Click Top Plane from the FeatureManager. - 3.
 Click 3D Sketch On Plane from the Sketch Consolidated toolbar as illustrated.
 3DSketch1 is active. - 4.
-Click the Line \searrow Sketch tool. - 5.
-Sketch a vertical line through the origin. - Right-click Exit Sketch from the Context toolbar.
-3DSketch1 is displayed in the FeatureManager and is under defined. - Close the model.
+Click the Line > Sketch tool. - 5.
+Sketch a vertical line through the Origin. - 6.
+Right-click Exit Sketch € from the Context toolbar.
+3DSketch1 is displayed in the FeatureManager and is under defined. - 7.
+Close the model.